 In VeraVise’s post, Amy puts it so well when she shares about the physical and emotional challenges a hike can pose.

 “It is often the mindset that ‘we could never do that’ which keeps families from attempting to get out and hike, to think bigger, to climb higher.
-In pushing our family to reach beyond the norm, even when there are tears or fears, even when we are completely exhausted, we are teaching ourselves, and our little people, that they can overcome any obstacle and any distance as long as they keep going, one step at a time.” ~ Amy, from Passports and Pigtails
+In pushing our family to reach beyond the norm, even when there are tears or fears, even when we are completely exhausted, we are teaching ourselves, and our little people, that they can overcome any obstacle and any distance as long as they keep going, one step at a time.” ~Amy, from Passports and Pigtails

-6. Snacks, treats and rewards
+6. Hiking motivators: Snacks, treats, and rewards

 Reading various articles on hiking with kids reveals two main philosophies.
 One is to use treats and snacks all throughout a hike.
 The other is to use them as rewards for making it so far or completing the trek.
-Either way, whichever strategy you prefer, bring food.
-Bring lots of food.
+Either way, whichever strategy you prefer, bring snacks.
+Bring lots of snacks!
 Bring lots of water too.
 Kids will eat and drink more than you expect especially if they’re working hard on a hike.